• Home

 What type of rice is used in Mexican food?

 Long Grain Rice, is the most popular rice used in Mexican Rice.
-You can use medium-grain rice, basmati rice, or another variety of rice, adjust the liquid and timing according the variety of rice chosen.
+You can use medium-grain rice, basmati rice, or another variety of rice, adjust the liquid and timing according to the variety of rice chosen.

 Why is Mexican rice orange?